 Why you should visit the Caribbean island you’ve probably never heard of

-With a new ferry service from nearby St Kitts, this under-the-radar isle has never been more accessible – James Litston sets sail to find out why it should feature in your holiday plans
+With a new ferry service from nearby St Kitts, under-the-radar Sint Eustatius has never been more accessible – James Litston sets sail to find out why it should feature in your holiday plans

 Not every day begins with a hike up a dormant volcano.
 With dry leaves rustling underfoot on a trail stitched together by twisted roots, I marched up the forested slopes of The Quill towards its caldera.